How to check for bed bugs by self-inspecting your home or apartment

 Using a Professional:

-I’ve said it before, and I’ll say it again: getting rid of bed bugs is a team effort.
+I’ve said it before, and I’ll say it again: checking for bed bugs and getting rid of them is a team effort.
 There are many steps you can take on your own, but you cannot do it all by yourself.
 If your visual inspection reveals anything, don’t panic.
 Just call in the cavalry.

 Take a clear picture of what you found and send it to MMPC’s Pest ID Service to confirm.
 This service is 100% free of charge.
 I cannot overemphasize the peace of mind that working with a professional can provide.
 I have sent them many pictures, all of which turned out to be merely cockroach nymphs.